#360: Boingy Boingy Bunga Bunga

 Yeah.
 Boing, boy, boingy.

-Yeah, so yeah, I, I, yeah.
+Yeah.
+So, yeah, I, I, yeah.

 If you, hey, if you could just jump up and see if you could see above if the ambulance is close or like if there's maybe like a better route you could direct the ambulance to.
-I'm

-there's not a lot of glory in that for old boingy boingy.
+Oh, there's not a lot of glory in that for old boingy boingy.

 And the bad guy seems to have taken off.

 All right.
-Well, I'm gonna head out.
+Well, I'm I'm going to head out.

 It was so good seeing you.
 What do you mean?
 We don't know each other.